The Day After Tomorrow: Box office

 The film came in second at the US box office behind Shrek 2 over its four-day Memorial Day opening and grossed $85,807,341.
+For twenty years, it would hold the record for having the highest opening weekend for a natural disaster film until 2024 when it was dethroned by Twisters.
 It led the per-theater average, with a four-day average of $25,053 (compared to Shrek 2's four-day average of $22,633).

-At the end of its theatrical run, the film had grossed $186,740,799 domestically and $544,272,402 worldwide.
+At the end of its theatrical run, the film had grossed $186,740,799 domestically and $552,639,571 worldwide.
 It was the second-highest opening-weekend film not to lead at the box office; Inside Out surpassed it in June 2015.

 Critical response

-On Rotten Tomatoes, 45% of 220 critics gave the film a positive review, with an average rating of 5.30/10.
+On Rotten Tomatoes, 45% of 219 critics gave the film a positive review, with an average rating of 5.3/10.
 The website's critics consensus reads: "The Day After Tomorrow is a ludicrous popcorn thriller filled with clunky dialogue, but spectacular visuals save it from being a total disaster."
 On Metacritic, the film has a weighted average score of 47 out of 100 based on 38 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film an average grade "B" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times described the film as "profoundly silly", but nonetheless said the film was effective and praised the special effects.
 He gave it three stars out of four.
+Mark Caro of the Chicago Tribune wrote a completely negative review which considered the film unworthy of publicity for the climate change debate it had created.